thirteenth13/ytdlnis-redgifs-yt-dlp/README.md

 If upstream changes the structure of `redgifs.py`, the workflow intentionally fails instead of silently applying a wrong patch.
 Update `patch_redgifs.py` when that happens.

+# TikTok patch bundle for ytdlnis-redgifs-yt-dlp

+This extends the existing RedGifs-patched yt-dlp build.

+## Normal TikTok videos

+The build uses this Android app profile by default:

+    /musical_ly/35.1.3/2023501030/1233

+This is the profile that successfully returned API metadata in the Android/YTDLnis test.

+Normal videos still use upstream `_parse_aweme_video_app()`.
+If app API lookup fails, upstream webpage fallback remains unchanged.

+## TikTok photo/slideshow posts

+When the app API returns `image_post_info.images` (or compatible image-list forms), the extractor returns a yt-dlp playlist containing the individual image URLs.

+Expected output is individual files such as:

+    7604865440145280263_01.jpg
+    7604865440145280263_02.jpg
+    7604865440145280263_03.webp

+No MP4 is created and ffmpeg is not used to combine images.

+## Release history fix

+The included workflow does not delete old GitHub releases/tags, avoiding YTDLnis errors when it still references an older concrete tag.

+## Install

+Repository:

+    thirteenth13/ytdlnis-redgifs-yt-dlp

+1. Upload `patch_tiktok.py` to the repository root.
+2. Replace `.github/workflows/build-release.yml` with `build-release.yml`.
+3. Keep the existing `patch_redgifs.py`.
+4. Run Actions -> Build patched yt-dlp -> Run workflow.
+5. Install/update the new custom yt-dlp build in YTDLnis.

+## Test normal video

+    yt-dlp --verbose "NORMAL_TIKTOK_VIDEO_URL"

+Debug should contain:

+    'app_name': 'musical_ly'
+    'app_version': '35.1.3'
+    'manifest_app_version': '2023501030'
+    'aid': '1233'

+## Test slideshow

+    yt-dlp --verbose "TIKTOK_SLIDESHOW_URL"

+Expected: a playlist of individual image entries instead of only the music MP3.

+TikTok changes frequently.
+The patch script fails safely if upstream changes the specific code blocks it expects.